 Sales and marketing information requirements should be documented within the appropriate functions, in a manner similar to new requirements for products and other strategic business assets.
 These feed a formal process that takes an enterprise perspective for investments that have cross-functional, strategic implications.
 (See blog, Use Case Requirements competency).

 Deep understanding of audiences (by segments), their problems or interests, and relevant decision processes, are among many universal and foundational inputs to content creation.
 This research and documentation is best done in a professional, well-planned and funded manner on behalf of every content constituency group (core elements).
 Each group can develop function-specific additions to this core profile (extension elements).
 (Understand Audience (Buyers) competency).

 This applies as well to the many areas of development and decisions required within the competency we call Conversation Support competency.
 (Explanatory post.)

-Collectively, we refer to these as documented Customer and Content Frameworks.
+Collectively, we refer to these as documented Customer, Information and Content Frameworks.
 They support all content related activities, from high level planning down to very operational activities such as copywriting, the design of nurturing campaigns, or sales conversation preparation.